angular/angular/adev/README.md

 This site is built with Angular.

-The content is written primarly in Markdown format located in `src/content`.
+The content is written primarily in Markdown format located in `src/content`.
 For simple edits, you can directly edit the file on GitHub and generate a Pull Request.

 ## Local Development